dashbitco/nimble_parsec/README.md

     the possibility to compile parsers and do not impose a dependency on users of your library

-  * No footprints: `NimbleParsec` only needs to be imported in your modules.
-    There is no need for `use NimbleParsec`, leaving no footprints on your modules

 The goal of this library is to focus on a set of primitives for writing efficient parser combinators.
 The composition aspect means you should be able to use those primitives to implement higher level combinators.